 - Repeat this process for any other pieces of personalised information you wish to include

-- My email is now ready to be merged:
+- The email is now ready to be merged:

 - From the Mailings tab select Preview Results

-- The field codes will now be replaced by actual data from your recipient list
+- The field codes are replaced by actual data from your recipient list

 - You can use the navigation arrows in the Preview Results group of buttons to browse through each record in your recipient list

-- If you are happy with the preview version you can then proceed to the final email merge
+- If you are happy with the preview version, proceed to the final email merge

 - From the Mailings tab select Finish & Merge

 - Select Send Email Messages